section-engineering-education/engineering-education/content/articles/regex-implementation-with-java/index.md

 ### SOME STRING METHODS THAT APPLY REGEX

-Given two instances of string with variable names `s` and `replacement` and regex patterns represented as “regex”, the following operations can be carried out on `s`:
+Given two instances of a string with variable names `s` and `replacement` and regex patterns represented as “regex”, we can carry out the following operations on `s`:

 * `s.replaceFirst(“regex”, “replacement”)` : This replaces the first occurrence of `regex` in `s` with `replacement`.